 Mark your diary, because every Monday and Thursday, I will post two chapters of my exciting historical paranormal romance novel, Return to Rhonan (that’s four chapters each week).
 Set mainly in the Scottish Highlands, the reader will find much to enjoy on this mysterious well researched journey.

-Don’t worry if you miss any chapters, since you will find links to other posted chapters here and at the end of each post.
+Don’t worry if you miss any chapters, since you will find links to other posted chapters here:

 Copyright © 2012 Katy Walters

 Jessie knelt by the side of the bed, her hot tears falling on the still hand.
 ‘I’m sorry, so sorry.’